vestrel00/contacts-android/README.md

   in an SQL WHERE clause fashion using Kotlin infix functions.
 Order by contact table columns.
   Limit and offset functions.
-- [Insert](/howto/howto-insert-contacts.md) one or more RawContacts with an associated Account, which leads to the insertion of a new Contact subject to automatic aggregation by the Contacts Provider.
+- [Insert](/howto/howto-insert-contacts.md) one or more RawContacts with an associated Account, causing automatic insertion of a new Contact subject to automatic aggregation by the Contacts Provider.
 - [Update](/howto/howto-update-contacts.md) one or more Contacts, RawContacts, and Data.
 - [Delete](/howto/howto-delete-contacts.md) one or more Contacts, RawContacts, and Data.
 - [Query](/howto/howto-query-profile.md), [insert](/howto/howto-insert-profile.md),